 Trial on the Merits in Taiwan.
 The Company could lose at trial on the question of whether the Company's products infringe O2's '318 patent.
-Although O2 has named only the Company's MP 1011A and MP 1015 products in its lawsuit, if the court were to conclude that those products infringe the '318 patent, the court could also conclude that many of the Company's newer products, including the 1010B and other CCFL products that are physically similar to the MP 1011A and/or the MP 1015, infringe
+Although O2 has named only the Company's MP 1011A and MP 1015 products in its lawsuit, if the court were to conclude that those products infringe the '318 patent, the court could also conclude that many of the Company's newer products, including the 1010B and other CCFL products that are physically similar to the MP 1011A and/or the MP 1015, infringe O2's '318 patent.
+The Company does not believe that the '318 patent is a valid patent or that any of the Company's products infringe the '318 patent, but a court may come to a different conclusion.
+O2's original applications for its U.S. '615 patent and its Taiwan '318 patent were substantially similar, but some of O2's claims contained in the '318 patent were rejected by the U.S. Patent and Trademark Office.
+Since the claims in the '318 patent are formulated more broadly than those of the '615 patent, the summary judgment in the U.S. that the Company's products do not infringe the '615 patent may not be as helpful to the Company in the '318 case as it might be if the patents were identical.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Years Ended December 31, 2001, 2002 and 2003 and Six Months Ended June 30, 2004 (Information with Respect to June 30, 2004 and the Six Months Ended June 30, 2003 and 2004 is Unaudited)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Years Ended December 31, 2001, 2002 and 2003 and Nine Months Ended September 30, 2004 (Information with Respect to September 30, 2004 and the Nine Months Ended September 30, 2003 and 2004 is Unaudited)